AI Solutions

 Before going enterprise-wide, start small.
 Run a pilot project in shadow mode (agent suggests, humans act) and gather feedback.
 Then move to suggest mode (tap-to-approve).
 Only when ready, move to autonomy mode (agent acts under policy).

-At this stage, keep tracking metrics like autonomy rate, human intervention, latency, cost per action, and rollback frequency
+At this stage, keep tracking metrics like autonomy rate, human intervention, latency, cost per action, and rollback frequency.

 Top tip: Use simulations to test edge cases and stress-test the system.
 Only once you’ve proven the safety and value of the agentic system, you should scale with confidence.

 Want to see what could Agentic AI unlock for your enterprise?
-Book a custom demo

 What are the challenges in implementing Agentic AI?